 6. Explore the Diversity of the Olympic Peninsula

-One of the jewels of Washington State is, without a doubt, the beautiful and diverse Olympic Peninsula.
-The Peninsula is home to charming towns like historic Port Townsend with its lovely downtown area, sweeping views of the water, and historic homes.
-But the heart of the Peninsula is the Olympic National Park.
+One of the jewels of Washington State is the beautiful and diverse Olympic Peninsula.
+The peninsula is home to charming towns like historic Port Townsend which has a lovely downtown area, sweeping views of the water, and historic homes.
+Sunny Sequim sits in the rain shadow of the Olympic mountain range.
+The heart of the peninsula is the Olympic National Park.
 This national park covers almost one million acres and includes three separate ecosystems!
-Your family can stare in awe at snowcapped alpine peaks and glaciers, wander through a rain forest, or spend time exploring the beaches and tide pools!
-There’s so much to do and see in the Olympic National Park that your family can visit again and again without ever having the same experience twice.
+Your family can stare in awe at snow-capped alpine peaks and glaciers, wander through a rain forest, or spend time exploring the beaches and tide pools.

 5. Awesome Animal Encounters